rai-project/carml/README.md

 - If the task requires new input type(s), you will need to add those:
   - Add the new input type to `TaskInputTypes` and `QuickInputType`
+  - Open `useQuickInputControl.js`
+    - Update `getInputTabType` and `getUploadTabType` with the new `QuickInputType`
+    - Create a new `[InputType]InputTab` file
+      - You can look at the closed/merged Pull Requests for tasks like Table Editing or  Audio to Text for examples of new Input Tabs.
+    - You can temporarily switch the default state for `selectedTab` to the index of your new tab, so that you don't need to repeatedly switch tabs through page refreshes
   - Update `SampleInputsTab`:
     - Open `sampleImages.js` and add `Sample[TaskName]Inputs`.
 If your task is using `useMultiInput` then you will need to make a parent array, and then for each input type another array of sample input objects.
     - Add the new input type to `makeSampleInput`